-The consolidated financial statements comprise the financial statements of the Group and its subsidiaries as at 30 June 2021.
-All control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
+The consolidated financial statements comprise the financial statements of the Group and its subsidiaries as at 30 June 2022.
+Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.

-The Group has retained 100% ownership of all of its subsidiaries throughout the year ended 30 June 2021 (2020:100%).
+The Group has retained 100% ownership of all of its subsidiaries throughout the year ended 30 June 2022 (2021:100%).
 All accounting policies of the subsidiaries are consistent with the policies adopted by the Parent.